Honey5632/Let-s-Creating-Your-Own-ChatGPT-Using-Python/README.md

 ## 🧠 Memory Management

-Kobie stores all conversations in kobie_chat_history.json.
+- Kobie stores all conversations in kobie_chat_history.json.

-If the file grows too large, old conversations are summarized automatically.
+- If the file grows too large, old conversations are summarized automatically.

-This keeps responses fast and relevant.
+- This keeps responses fast and relevant.

 ## 🛠 Future Ideas

-Web dashboard with Flask or FastAPI
+- Web dashboard with Flask or FastAPI

-Plugin marketplace
+- Plugin marketplace

-Support for multiple AI models
+- Support for multiple AI models

-Telegram/Discord integration
+- Telegram/Discord integration

+## ⚠️ Disclaimer
+- You are responsible for your own OpenAI usage and costs.
+- Python code execution is sandboxed but still execute with caution.